ChopDotHQ/Chopdotlp/LANDING_PAGE_OVERVIEW.md

 **Description:**
 ```
-Trustless deposits that release automatically when conditions are met.
-Perfect for event planning, group purchases, and milestone-based payments.
-No middleman needed- the smart contract enforces fairness.
+Ink!/PolkaVM contracts that hold deposits until conditions are met.
+Ideal for vendor payouts or community escrow.
+No middleman—the contract enforces fairness.
 ```

 **Bullets:**